 Located at the center of Athens, the National Garden offers a green and beautiful oasis for afternoon trips.
 The garden features gorgeous trees and vibrant plant life, which are guaranteed to help you relax and offer you with the peace of mind.
 The garden is decorated with statues, small ruins of antiquity, and flowerbeds.
 The National Garden is one of Greece attraction sites that wouldn’t disappoint.

 Santorini is probably the most dramatic island you will find in Greece.
 Santorini is famous for its cliff-top towns of Oia and Fira.
 These two towns are located on the west coast and created is such a way that they overlook the blue sea-filled caldera.
-Greece fun things to do around Santorini include: swimming at beaches on the east and south costs, sunbathing, and visiting the archeological site Akrotiri.
+Among top things to do in Santorini you can check: swimming at beaches on the east and south costs, sunbathing, and visiting the archeological site Akrotiri.
 Akrotiri is an old settlement buried under lava after a volcanic eruption that led to the caldera, over 3,000 years ago.
+For sure, Santorini is among top Greece tourist attractions!

 - Benaki Museum